jj5/LTSpice_on_Linux_Debian__How_to_install_and_use/README.md

-# LTspice on Linux Ubuntu - How to install and use
+# LTspice on Linux Debian 12 - How to install and use
 Make great analog designs

 ## Description